siberia-dev-sui/-iExec-proyect-blockchain/docs/DEVELOPMENT_PLAN.md

 8. Return userAddress on success

-Also implement the switchToMumbai() helper function that:
+Also implement the switchToArbitrumSepolia() helper function that:
 - Tries wallet_switchEthereumChain first
 - If network not added (error.code === 4902), calls wallet_addEthereumChain
 - Uses configuration from CONFIG object